‘Le Groupe MusiArt’ is Back on Stage After the Fire

 25 Years of Music Therapy

-Despite all the setbacks the choir members have experienced, whether in their personal lives or, more recently, with this fire, they persevereOn October 12, they will finally gather at the Théâtre Plaza to launch their third album, Resilience
+Despite all the setbacks the choir members have experienced, whether in their personal lives or, more recently, with this fire, they persevereOn October 12, they finally gathered at the Théâtre Plaza to launch their third album, Resilience

 album cover for Musicothérapie - Resilience - Le groupe Musiart

-Le Groupe MusiArt‘ has never been so eager to put on a show, and this date is extremely meaningful for us, as we’ll be celebrating the choir’s 25th anniversary, explains Dany Bouchard, music therapist.
-Everyone at the concert will be able to feel the strength and passion of the choir, making it a very moving experience.
+Le Groupe MusiArt‘ has never been so eager to put on a show, and this date is extremely meaningful for us, as we celebrated the choir’s 25th anniversary, explains Dany Bouchard, music therapist.
+Everyone at the concert was able to feel the strength and passion of the choir, making it a very moving experience.

-Can’t make it?
-You can also show your solidarity by making a gift.
+You can show your solidarity by making a gift.
 All proceeds will go directly to the cause.

 Annual Report